Nosmoht/ansible-module-oracle/README.md

 For all modules the following parameters must be passed.

-__NOTE__:  Connect as SYSDBA or using an SID is not yet implemented!
+__NOTE__:  Connect as SYSDBA is not yet implemented.
+Ensure to use an account that has the required privileges.

 ```yaml
 oracle_host: <hostname or ip of database>